Nemocas/AbstractAlgebra.jl/docs/src/map.md

 codomain(M::Map(MyMap))
 ```

-Return the domain and codomain parent objects respectively, for the map $M$. it is only
+Return the domain and codomain parent objects respectively, for the map $M$.
+It is only
 necessary to define these functions if the map type `MyMap` does not contain fields
 `domain` and `codomain` containing these parent objects.